Reinventing the Recreation.gov Customer Experience

 The Approach

 Recreation.gov is an ongoing investment for Booz Allen, designed collaboratively with participating agencies, but at no upfront cost to the federal government.
-Instead of a traditional cost structure, the unique contractual agreement is a transaction-based fee model that lets the government and Booz Allen share in risk, reward, results, and impact.
+The unique approach—known as outcomes-based contracting, or “outcomes as a service”—is focused on outcomes in a way that lets the government and Booz Allen share in risk, reward, results, and impact.
 This is a true public-private partnership—it is not funded through any tax dollars or other agency appropriations.

-Designed with citizen experiences in mind, the platform is founded on extensive user research and feedback from visitors and field staff.
+Designed with customer experience at the core, the platform is founded on extensive user research and feedback from visitors and field staff.
 Prior to the launch of the platform, Booz Allen conducted research with more than 300 users and developed a brand strategy that is based on current user behaviors consistently applied across all digital platforms.
-The user experience of the platform continues to be optimized, with the Recreation.gov team leveraging a suite of digital listening and outreach tools to engage and respond to feedback from thousands of users each year to improve the customer experience and enhance the platform.
+The customer experience—for both visitors and field staff—continues to be enhanced and optimized, with the Recreation.gov team leveraging a suite of digital listening and outreach tools to engage and respond to feedback from thousands of users each year to improve the platform.

 BY THE NUMBERS